artsy/artsy.github.io/source/_posts/2012-05-11-on-making-it-personal-with-searchbars.markdown

 }
 ```

-You might be wondering why we removed the placeholder text, we needed more control over the style and positioning of the placeholder that is easily controlled by the UISearchDisplayController subclass rather than the custom search bar.
+You might be wondering why we removed the placeholder text, we needed more control over the style and positioning of the placeholders that is easily controlled by the UISearchDisplayController subclass rather than the custom search bar.
 This is also the place that we can deal with having our custom cancel button.

 ``` objc
 - (void) searchDisplayControllerWillBeginSearch:(UISearchDisplayController *)controller {